Justin-Carl-Paul/Coding-Boot-Camp-Projects/README.md

 # Coding-Boot-Camp-Projects
-Examples of the projects that I have completed thus far in my coding boot camp
+Examples of the projects that I have completed in my software engineering boot camp

 ## Simple Finance Calculator
 The simple finance calculator takes user inputs through the console.
 It then calculates the interest rate or monthly repayments depending on the users inpout.